Eight in ten with breast cancer not told about possible impact on mental health

-With new findings revealing over 8 in ten (84 per cent) women with breast cancer in England are not told about the possibility of developing long-term anxiety and depression by healthcare professionals, Breast Cancer Care and Mind have partnered to make mental health after breast cancer a priority.
+With new findings revealing over 8 in ten (84%) women with breast cancer in England are not told about the possibility of developing long-term anxiety and depression by healthcare professionals, Breast Cancer Care and Mind have partnered to make mental health after breast cancer a priority.

 Both charities are calling for everyone with breast cancer to be told about the potential long-term emotional impact, and offered mental health support for when they need it.

-A landmark survey of nearly 3,000 women with breast cancer in England, carried out on behalf of Breast Cancer Care, reveals that one in three (33 per cent) experience anxiety for the first time in their lives after their diagnosis and treatment.
-Shockingly, almost half (45 per cent) experience continuous fear that the cancer may return, which can severely impact day-to-day life.
+A landmark survey of nearly 3,000 women with breast cancer in England, carried out on behalf of Breast Cancer Care, reveals that one in three (33%) experience anxiety for the first time in their lives after their diagnosis and treatment.
+Shockingly, almost half (45%) experience continuous fear that the cancer may return, which can severely impact day-to-day life.

-The survey also found 8 per cent of women with breast cancer have a panic attack for the first time as a result of their breast cancer diagnosis or treatment.
+The survey also found 8% of women with breast cancer have a panic attack for the first time as a result of their breast cancer diagnosis or treatment.